Vincenzo Ricasoli

 Vincenzo Ricasoli (13 February 1814 – 20 June 1891) was an Italian politician, agronomist and patriot.

 Brother of Bettino, he fought in the Risorgimento wars until he achieved the rank of major general in the Piedmontese-Sardinian army.
-He managed the estate of Gorarella in Grosseto and established a botanical garden in Porto Ercole.
+He managed the estate of Gorarella in Grosseto, Tuscany and established a botanical garden in Porto Ercole.
 Ricasoli served as a deputy and a senator of the Kingdom of Italy for several years.